 Lots of employers today use online tests to check your abilities, judgement skills and personality type – normally as the first step once you’ve applied for a job.
-They’re nothing to worry about, and can even help you show skills you don’t get to demonstrate in an interview.
+They’re nothing to worry about and can even help you show skills you don’t get to demonstrate in an interview.

 Well, these assessments help employers measure the kind of skills you’ll need for a particular job.
 For example, if you apply for an IT role, you might be asked to take tests to show you understand concepts and ideas, visualised with the use of diagrams and imagery.
-And large multinational companies will often look for specific personalities and behavioural traits for a certain position – these tests are a useful tool to help them find suitable candidates.
+And some large multinational companies will often look for specific personalities and behavioural traits for a certain position – these tests are a useful tool to help them find suitable candidates.

 What is a CV?

 Find out everything you need to know about CVs – what it is, what they should include & how an effective CV can improve your job application success.

 How to write a CV - LifeSkills CV Builder

 Use the CV Builder to create a CV that goes to the top of the pile when you start applying for jobs.